 - Ribbon classes, along with Junior and Grand Champions, will be awarded based on quality and numbers at the discretion of the Superintendent. - Heifers Junior and Open Division exhibitors will show separately.
-Open Division Exhibitors may be asked to all exhibit together if numbers are low, regardless of breed.
+Open Division Exhibitors may be asked to all exhibit together if numbers are low, regardless of breed. - Cows Junior Division and Open Division exhibitors will show cows together.
+One Grand and one Reserve Champion in each breed will be named

-- Cows Junior Division and Open Division exhibitors will show cows together.
-One Grand and one Reserve Champion in each breed will be named - Supreme Champion Dairy Female Grand & Reserve Grand Champions of each class (Junior if no Grand) are eligible to show for Supreme Champion.
-The contest will be held after the completion of the Dairy Show. - Due to low cow numbers, the best uddered cow of the show will be selected at the same time the Supreme Champion is selected. - Papers for purebred animals and production records will be checked by the superintendent before their respective shows.
+- Supreme Champion Dairy Female Grand & Reserve Grand Champions of each class (Junior if no Grand) are eligible to show for Supreme Champion.
+The contest will be held after the completion of the Dairy Show. - Due to low cow numbers, the best uddered cow of the show will be selected at the same time the Supreme Champion is selected.
+Papers for purebred animals and production records will be checked by the superintendent before their respective shows.
+Open - Papers for purebred animals and production records will be checked by the superintendent before their respective shows.
 Open Class exhibitors are only eligible to show purebred animals.
 Junior Class exhibitors will be eligible to show purebred and grade animals.